rgroves/codetv.dev/src/pages/confirmed.md

 \[in an extremely hacker voice\]: _We’re in._

-Thanks so much for signing up for my newsletter!
-I’ll send you information about building better websites.

-To make sure the messages don’t go to spam, add jason@learnwithjason.dev to your address book – the easiest way to do that is by sending me a quick email to say hi.
+To make sure the messages don’t go to spam, add info@codetv.dev to your address book – the easiest way to do that is by sending me a quick email to say hi.